Python script to archive large pdf into rar with 20x compression rate

 - After the successful creation of the

-will be created, which will be a kind ofmarker
+rar archive, atext filewill be created, which will be a kind ofmarker - signaling to any

-that the archive issuccessfully ready
+external systemthat the archive issuccessfully ready.

-, and you want to write the RAR file
+For example, if the external system is Oracle, and you want to write the RAR file into database field.

-Here it is important to track the moment when the file is completely ready
+Here it is important to track the moment when the file is completely ready and formed for further actions.

 For example, it may turn out that the file is not yet fully copied to the directory.